belatrix/learningPaths/README.md

 4. This will open a popup to select where we want to fork it.
 Select the user's personal account
 5. This process will create a fork of the repository in the user's account.
 6. Apply all the changes in the forked repository
    - Create a branch to add the changes
    - You can use this editor to create/update the README.md files: https://stackedit.io/app
+   - Github readme files syntax: https://help.github.com/articles/basic-writing-and-formatting-syntax
    - Commit and push the changes to the repository
 7. Create the pull request from the original repo: https://help.github.com/articles/creating-a-pull-request-from-a-fork/
 8. After the PR is requested, it's approved (or not) by the corresponding moderators